 The costs that are not included in product costs are known as period costs.
 Usually, these costs are not part of the manufacturing process and are therefore treated as expense for the period in which they arise.

-Period costs are not attached to products and company does not need to wait for the sale of products to recognize them as expense.
+Period costs are not attached to products and company does not need to wait for the sale of its products to recognize them as expense.
 According to generally accepted accounting principles (GAAP), all marketing, selling and administration costs are treated as period costs.
 Examples of these costs include office rent, interest, depreciation of office building, sales commission and advertising expenses etc.